joniram/my-website/CV.md

 #### University of Würzburg (Oct 2009 – Jul 2010)
 [Early Study Programme](https://ifm.mathematik.uni-wuerzburg.de/fruehstudium/) in Maths for gifted high school students

 ---
-## Professional Experience
-#### University of Cambridge (Oct 2017 – present)
-**Visiting Scientist** to the Semiconductor Physics Group, lead by Prof. David Ritchie

-Collaboration on the growth of semiconductor heterostructures and device fabrication.
-Designing and evaluating semiconductors for fabrication of electro-optical devices.
-Performing electron microscopy, optical lithography, etching and development, etc.

-#### Walther-Meißner-Institute for Low Temperature Research, Munich <br/>(Nov 2013 – Feb 2014)
-**Working student**, supporting the operation and maintenance of low temperature and microwave equipment for research on superconducting quantum bits.

----
 ## Scholarships